Crustoidea rea regarded as encrusting graptolites, morphologically intermediate between the extant pterobranch

 Kozłowski left open the question of what of mode budding and thecal

-disturbances in Kozłowski's schemes of stolon system budding because the crustoid system is more complicated
+Kozłowski's schemes of stolon system budding because the crustoid system is more complicated and somewhat

-only apparent in character and composed of two bifurcations following in rapid succesion: the first diad of "triad"
+character and composed of two bifurcations following in rapid succesion: the first diad of "triad" forms due to

-forms due to bifurcation of the parental stolothecal stolon into the very long descendant stolon and extremely
+bifurcation of the parental stolothecal stolon into the very long descendant stolon and extremely short

-prezooidal stolon, whereas the second diad bifurcates into the autothecal and bithecal stolons.
-Identical
+, whereas the second diad bifurcates into the autothecal and bithecal stolons.
+Identical structures were